samboy2112/testrepo/README.md

 # testrepo
-It's amrkdown in this repository.
+It's markdown in this repository.